perplexedyawdie/basedrop-clipper/README.md

 - Category Tagging: Organize your ideas with flexible tags for easy sorting and filtering.

+- BYOD (Bring Your Own Database): Add your Baserow DB token & take ownership of your data.

 #### In Development:

 - Widget Integration: Expand your workspace with tools like a color picker and local file upload.